UCSC-VLAA/Image-Pretraining-for-Video/README.md

 ## Model ZOO

+Here we provide video data list and pretrained weights in this [folder]().

 ## ImageNet-1k

 We provide ImageNet-1k pre-trained weights for five video models.
 All models are trained for 300 epochs.
 Please follow the scripts we provided to evaluate or finetune on video dataset.